Topics on this page:

 State/County-Issued Documents:

-State/county-issued documents may be issued an authentication or apostille by a designated authority, generally the state Secretary of State’s office.
+State and county-issued documents receive an authentication or apostille from a designated authority.
+In most cases, the designated authority is the state Secretary of State’s office.

 Examples of commonly apostilled and authenticated state/county-issued documents include: